Editor's Note: This story was updated September 13, 2018.

 It takes about 10 days to 2 weeks for the vaccine to reach its top strength, says Schaffner.

 The nasal spray vaccine, FluMist, is once again being recommended by the CDC.
 Although it didn’t work well against H1N1 viruses, it did against some B viruses and H3N2 viruses.
 It’s available for children 2 and older who don’t have a compromised immune system.

 I hate needles.
 What can I do?

-Even some health care providers have needle phobia, says Patricia Stinchfield, RN, senior director of infection prevention and control and a pediatric nurse practitioner at Children's Minnesota.
+Even some health care providers have needle phobia, says Patricia Stinchfield, a registered nurse who is senior director of infection prevention and control and a pediatric nurse practitioner at Children's Minnesota.